 Edward, the Black Prince, used miners to undermine the section of the town that did not surrender to the English.
 The walls were brought down and those who had not surrendered were executed.
 This included women and children. ¹

 Edward, the Black Prince, arrived back in England.
 He had run out of money and was unable to pay his men.
 He was suffering with a sickness that may have started with dysentery as a result of living conditions on his campaigns.
 He was physically exhausted.

 Edward was the first son of the Black Prince, and Joan of Kent.
 Edward died at an early age of around seven years old.
 He was second in line to the English throne at the time, The date of his death may have been late in 1370.

 Heir to the English throne, the Black Prince died.
 His son Richard would become the next king of England as Richard II.

-Edward III, the King of England died in June 1377.
+King Edward III of England died in June 1377.
 One year earlier Edward's eldest son and heir to the throne, Edward the Black Prince died.
 Richard, the son of the Black Prince, was proclaimed heir to the throne.
-King Edward was ill for some time before his death, and John of Gaunt another of Edward's sons took the affairs of the nation under his control.
-Edward was buried in Westminster Abbey in a tomb designed by Henry Yevele.
+King Edward was ill for some time before his death, and John of Gaunt, another of Edward's sons, took the affairs of the nation under his control.
+Edward was buried in Westminster Abbey in a tomb designed by Henry Yevele. ¹